KohaILS/koha-manual-zh-cn/source/ILL_requests.rst

 You can now use the 'Place request with partners' option when processing requests.

 ..
 Note::
-   If you have enabled the :ref: ‘ILLCheckAvailability’ preference enabled you can use plugins to search the catalogues of your partner libraries using Z39.50 prior to confirming the request with a partner.
+   If you have enabled the :ref:`ILLCheckAvailability` preference enabled you can use plugins to search the catalogues of your partner libraries using Z39.50 prior to confirming the request with a partner.

 .. _circulating-ILL-material-label: